×

 “In every walk with nature one receives far more than he seeks.” – John Muir

 The Annapurna Base Camp Trek (ABC Trek) is a classic Himalayan journey, perfect for adventure seekers who want to explore the heart of Nepal’s Annapurna region.
-This iconic trek leads you to the base of Mount Annapurna (8,091m) and offers incredible close-up views of towering peaks like Machhapuchhre (Fishtail Mountain), Dhaulagiri, Hiunchuli, and more.
+This iconic trek leads you to the base of Mount Annapurna (8,091m) and offers incredible close-up views of towering peaks like the Machhapuchhre (Fishtail Mountain), Dhaulagiri, Hiunchuli, and further.
 Along the way, trekkers experience diverse landscapes, from lush subtropical forests and terraced rice fields to alpine meadows, glaciers, and high mountain valleys, making it one of the most scenic treks in the world.

 Starting from Pokhara, the trail passes through traditional villages such as Chhomrong, Dovan, and Deurali, with options to include Poon Hill for a mesmerizing sunrise over the Annapurna and Dhaulagiri ranges.
 The journey covers approximately 110 kilometers, traversing rivers, waterfalls, rhododendron forests, and suspension bridges, offering a mix of natural beauty and cultural encounters.
 Trekkers interact with Gurung, Magar, and Thakali communities, experiencing warm hospitality, traditional lifestyles, vibrant festivals, Buddhist monasteries, chortens, and fluttering prayer flags that enrich the spiritual aspect of the trek.